rheradio/offline-handwritten-doc-analysis/README.md

 ## Results

-The results of our analysis are presented in the following two reports:

-1. A [website](https://htmlpreview.github.io/?https://github.com/rheradio/OfflineHandwrittenDocumentAnalysis/blob/main/reports/detailed_analysis/index.html) that shows in detail the **results of the science mapping of the paper sample** (i.e., the temporal evolution of the most relevant research topics and their inter-relationship).
+The results of our analysis is reported in a [website](https://htmlpreview.github.io/?https://github.com/rheradio/OfflineHandwrittenDocumentAnalysis/blob/main/reports/detailed_analysis/index.html) that shows in detail the **results of the science mapping of the paper sample** (i.e., the temporal evolution of the most relevant research topics and their inter-relationship).
-2. A [document](https://github.com/rheradio/OfflineHandwrittenDocumentAnalysis/blob/main/reports/most_influential_papers.pdf) that summarizes the **most influential papers** our analysis has detected.